f5devcentral/nginx_automation_examples/workflow guides/azure-nginx-nic-napv5/Readme.md

     - [F5 Networks Contributor License Agreement](#f5-networks-contributor-license-agreement)

 ## Introduction
-This demo guide provides a comprehensive, step-by-step walkthrough for configuring the NGINX Ingress Controller alongside NGINX App Protect v5 on the Azure Cloud platform.
+This demo guide provides a comprehensive, step-by-step walkthrough for configuring the F5 NGINX Ingress Controller alongside WAF for NGINX on the Azure Cloud platform.
 It utilizes Terraform scripts to automate the deployment process, making it more efficient and streamlined.
 For further details, please refer the official [documentation](https://docs.nginx.com/nginx-ingress-controller/installation/integrations/).
-Also, you can find more insights in the DevCentral article [F5 NGINX Automation Examples [Part 1-Deploy F5 NGINX Ingress Controller with App ProtectV5]](https://community.f5.com/kb/technicalarticles/f5-nginx-automation-examples-part-1-deploy-f5-nginx-ingress-controller-with-app-/340500).
+Also, you can find more insights in the DevCentral article [F5 NGINX Automation Examples [Part 1-Deploy F5 NGINX Ingress Controller with WAF for NGINX]](https://community.f5.com/kb/technicalarticles/f5-nginx-automation-examples-part-1-deploy-f5-nginx-ingress-controller-with-app-/340500).

 ## Architecture Diagram
 ![System Architecture](assets/Azure.png)